Taking a walk in the forest reduces negative thought patterns

 The Churchyard Boundaries have looked much the same for the last 200 years.

 Initially, the western boundary stood about 20 metres away from the west porch.
 Extensions were made to provide further space for burials.
-Land was purchased after agreement at long 19th century vestry meetings convened in the Golden Bell public house.
+Land was purchased after agreement at long 19th-century vestry meetings convened in the Golden Bell public house.
 The boundary walls replaced fences and were built during the mid-19th century and in some places are in a poor state of repair.

 A large prebendal house was built probably before 1550 , but was demolished during the mid-19th century.
 It stood near the churchyard, part-way along Judges Lane.
 The reference shows pictures of the Church and surrounding area in earlier times.

 Few trees existed in the Churchyard until Victorian times.
 The distinguished outline of the Church could be viewed from all approaches to the town.
 Now about 70 capital trees (38 deciduous and 32 evergreen) surround All Saints Church, enhancing the peaceful space but concealing the view.
-Plans are in hand to label the trees for easy identification, supported by a publication.

 The meadow grass.
 This together with its associated flowers and weed areas support wild life providing sources of food and refuge from predatory birds and mammals.